argovis/documentation/database/schema.rst

 Generic Point Schema
 --------------------

-As noted above, generic schema form the basis of all schema in Argovis; this section describes the minimum viable information needed to populate these schema for our point-like datasets.
+As noted above, generic schema form the basis of all schema in Argovis; this section describes the minimum viable information needed to populate these schema for our point-like datasets, including in-situ measurements and most gridded products.
 Subsequent sections describe how specific datasets extend and implement these core definitions.

 Generic Point Data Schema
 +++++++++++++++++++++++++